visual pending

 Seven things we do that aren’t standard.

-You don't need to know the technical difference between cast and calendared vinyl, but it matters.
-We choose the material based on the surface it needs to hold to: cast vinyl for curves, edges and compound shapes; calendared vinyl only where the surface is genuinely flat.
+You don't need to know the difference between cast and calendared vinyl.
+We do, and we pick the material around the surface it has to hold to: cast vinyl for curves, edges, and compound shapes; calendared only where a panel is genuinely flat.
+Put the wrong film on a curve to save cost and it bubbles and lifts within months.
+That call is made before anything gets cut.

 Five steps.
 One team.
 Quote to keys.